rdiankov/openrave/docs/en/overview.rst

 Technology Center <http://www.cmu.edu/qolt>`_ in the `Carnegie Mellon University Robotics Institute
 <http://www.ri.cmu.edu/>`_.
 It was inspired from the RAVE simulator `James Kuffner
 <http://www.kuffner.org/james/>`_ had started developing in 1995 and used for his experiments ever
 since.
 The OpenRAVE project was started in 2006 and is a complete rewrite of RAVE.
-The main goal with OpenRAVE is to create a planning architecture that would give robotics researchers an easy open-source interface to plan for their robots both in simulation and in the real-world.
+It is actively being maintained at the `JSK Lab at University of Tokyo <http://www.jsk.t.u-tokyo.ac.jp/>`_.

 Developers/Contributors
 -----------------------